dotnet/WatsonTcp/README.md

 **IMPORTANT** WatsonTcp provides framing to ensure message-level delivery which also dictates that you must either 1) use WatsonTcp for both the server and the client, or, 2) ensure that your client/server exchange messages with the WatsonTcp node using WatsonTcp's framing.
 Refer to ```FRAMING.md``` for a reference on WatsonTcp message structure.

+- If you want a library that doesn't use framing, but has a similar implementation, use [SuperSimpleTcp](https://github.com/jchristn/supersimpletcp)
+- If you want a library that doesn't use framing and provides explicit control over how much data to read, use [CavemanTcp](https://github.com/jchristn/cavemantcp)

 ## New in v4.8.11

 - TLS extensions, thank you @cee-sharp